tadaniels/selenium-grid/README.markdown

-Thank you for using Selenium Grid, and open-source tool to Selenium transparently distribute your tests on multiple machines so that you can run your tests in parallel, cutting down the time required for running in-browser test suites.
+Thank you for using Selenium Grid, an open-source tool to **transparently distribute your Selenium tests on multiple machines** so that you can run your tests in parallel, cutting down the time required for running in-browser test suites.